appthrust/capt/docs/vpc-workspace-template-design.md

 1. Create WorkspaceTemplate for your VPC configuration
 2. Update CAPTCluster to use VPCTemplateRef
 3. Remove old VPCConfig
+4. Let the controller manage WorkspaceTemplateApply
-4. Apply changes and monitor status
+5. Apply changes and monitor status

 ## Best Practices